rajfal/rajfal.github.io/_posts/2018-01-13-Docker-Neo4j-container-setup.md

 ```
 Also:
   : - in this instance you are wanting nifty_yalow as the name of this container.
 This reference will be used in other Docker container operations
-  : - OR a faster solution, if you only have a single container running inside Docker
+  : - OR a faster solution, if you only have a single container running inside Docker[[^2]]
   ```bash
   echo $(sudo docker ps) | awk '{print $NF}' nifty_yalow